There are four conditions to understand when grass grows:

+All lawns are dormant during the winter months.
 The ability to go dormant under duress defines a quality grass species.
 Cool-season grasses will go dormant when temperatures fall below 40 degrees and during dry conditions above 90 degrees.
 Warm-season grasses typically tolerate higher temperatures.
 They also tend to be more adaptive than cool-season grasses-halting growth during cold dips and responding when temperatures rise.
-History displays a pattern for typical growth periods.
+In spring when temperatures reach a stable range of 60 to 75 degrees Fahrenheit, grass will begin growing.

 Nearly every spring, cool season grasses will germinate in very late March and flourish throughout April and May.
 Regions north of I-70 typically feature cool-season grasses like Kentucky Blue grass, perrenial rye grass and blue fescue.
 Ground and air temperature trigger the growth of these plants.
 When the ground temperature reaches 55 to 65 degrees, the roots begin absorbing moisture and ground nutrients.
 When air temperature maintains 60 to 75 degrees, the grass plant begins to grow.
 As all of us who live in the cool-season region can attest, once growth begins these lawns are incredibly healthy.